 Bring a Book Instead of a Card Wording

-Greeting cards are nice, but mom, dad and baby are sure to get more use from books instead.
+Greeting cards are nice, but the parents and baby are sure to get more use from books instead.
 Use bring-a-book instead of card wording on the baby shower invitation to let guests know they can skip the card aisle in exchange for a better cover-to-cover read.

-Skip the card for a book instead, s we want baby to be well-read!
+Skip the card for a book instead, we want baby to be well-read!